multiprocessio/datastation/HACKING.md

 If you want to have hot-reloading, install [fswatch](https://github.com/emcrisostomo/fswatch).

+## Principles

+* Keep things simple and don't abstract early
+* Node packages bring in tons of dependencies.
+So be very careful before adding new depencies and don't bring in small dependencies or dependencies that can be easily written and fully unit-tested.
+* Keep adding unit tests and bumping

 ## Build and run the online environment

 This will start a web server for the in-browser application.
 If you